2015 NIH COMMUNITY COLLEGE SUMMER ENRICHMENT PROGRAM

 - At least sixteen years of age when they begin the program.

 In addition, they must have a minimum GPA of 3.0.

 To apply, you must complete the standard SIP application and indicate in your cover letter that you are applying for CCSEP.
-The application deadline has been extended to January 24, 2014 at 11:59 pm EST. Letters of reference must be received by January 31, 2014 at 5 pm EST.
+The online application will open mid-November and the deadline will be January 15, 2015.

 How will the program work?